 ❌ Wearing takes practice

 Our tester’s favourite feature of the Cybex Yema is the fact that it’s far less bulky than other baby carriers.
-While some carriers can make wearing a coat or jacket impossible, our tester was able to pop this carrier under a large coat whilst out walking her dog.
+While some carriers can make wearing a coat or jacket impossible, our parent tester was able to pop this baby carrier under a large coat whilst out walking her dog.
 “I also really like that it goes with all my outfits… well, my legging and hoodie combos,” says Carly Hobbs, who put the Cybex Yema baby carrier to the test with her three-month-old baby, Dex.

-Initially, Carly wasn’t a fan of wrap-style carriers, finding them less secure than more structured buckle carriers.
+Initially, Carly wasn’t a fan of wrap-style carriers, finding they felt less secure than more structured buckle carriers.
 However, she found this really secure and exceptionally comfortable to wear.
 “It fastens like a wrap-style carrier but has hidden support,” she says.
-“With other wrap carriers I’ve always felt I couldn’t let go of Dex, but I could walk the dog and chase after my toddler whilst wearing this without Dex jiggling around.”
+“With other wrap carriers I’ve always felt I couldn’t let go of Dex, but I could walk the dog and even chase after my toddler whilst wearing this without Dex jiggling around.”

 2. Best premium baby carrier: Nuna Cudl Baby Carrier